jhondesignee/furry-ecs/docs/api.md

     Represents the operation that checks for the existence of any of the components

+  - **EXACT: 2**

+    Represents the operation that checks for the existence of exactly the components

 - ## **`Constants: const`** <a name="constants"></a>

   Set of constant values